W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ## Other Help

-I am also recommending going to the provided help at the bottom of this page.
+I am also recommending going to the provided help below.
 Simply click on the interesting command from the list.
 I made small animations for you and short descriptions about each of the buttons.
 Please inform me if something is not clear!
-Please give it some time to download
+Please give animations some time to download

 # List